Skip to main content

 Example:

-// Find and click a button
+// Find and click the button with custom similarity

 ActionResult result = action.perform(